EVOREFUSE: Evolutionary Prompt Optimization for Evaluation and Mitigation of LLM Over-Refusal to Pseudo-Malicious Instructions: Methodology

-By applying Jensen's inequality (\(\log \mathbb{E}[X] \ge \mathbb{E}[\log X]\)) to Eq.~\eqref{eq:log_prob_importance_sampled}, we derive the lower bound: { } The term \( \boldsymbol{H}(q_{\boldsymbol{\theta}}(\boldsymbol{y} \mid \boldsymbol{x})) \) denotes the conditional entropy of the sampling distribution, which typically encourages instructions that elicit diverse responses.
+The term \( \boldsymbol{H}(q_{\boldsymbol{\theta}}(\boldsymbol{y} \mid \boldsymbol{x})) \) denotes the conditional entropy of the sampling distribution, which typically encourages instructions that elicit diverse responses.
 However, since refusal responses are often stereotyped (e.g., ``I’m sorry that...'', ``Sorry, I cannot...''), this entropy exhibits substantially lower variance across instructions compared to other terms in the objective (e.g., accounting for only 0.4\% of the variance of the expected refusal confidence).
 For computational efficiency and simplicity, we approximate the entropy term as a constant, i.e., \( \boldsymbol{H}(q_{\boldsymbol{\theta}}(\boldsymbol{y} \mid \boldsymbol{x})) = c \) (see \textbf{Appendix~\ref{h(y|x)}}).